 122A.18 Board to issue licenses.

-(c) Licenses under the jurisdiction of the Board of Teaching, the Board of School Administrators, and the commissioner of education must be issued through the licensing section of the department.
+(c) Licenses under the jurisdiction of the board of teaching, the board of school administrators, and the commissioner of children, families, and learning must be issued through the licensing section of the department.

 (c) A person who has completed an approved teacher preparation program and obtained a one-year license to teach, but has not successfully completed the skills examination, may renew the one-year license for two additional one-year periods.
 Each renewal of the one-year license is contingent upon the licensee: